 Industrial and Metallic Mineral Mine Sites

-For mine sites under permit, the Land Reclamation Program is responsible for permitting actions, inspections, enforcement proceedings and reclamation provisions of the mining laws.
+For mine sites under an active permit, the Land Reclamation Program is responsible for permitting actions, inspections, enforcement proceedings and reclamation provisions of the mining laws.
 All Missouri mining laws require the post-mining restoration of land to a certain beneficial land use.
 Each of the mining laws differs in their applicability.

 If you have questions regarding these sites, please contact the Land Reclamation Program at 573-751-4041.